Austen-Z-Fan/Austen-Z-Fan.github.io/research.md

   *Accepted by International Symposium on Fundamentals of Computation Theory, 2021.* [[Slides](assets/slides/FCT_2021_Presentation.pdf) by me]

-  *Invited to Journal of Computer and System Sciences.*
+  <code style="color : red">Invited to Journal of Computer and System Sciences.</code>

 * [**A Prioritized Trajectory Planning Algorithm for Connected and Automated Vehicle Mandatory Lane Changes.**](https://ieeexplore.ieee.org/document/9564913)